General and Efficient Steering of Diffusion Models: Experiments

-\cref{tab:celeba_hair,tab:celeba_age} present our multi-attribute guidance results.
-Our method achieves superior performance on \textbf{7 out of 8} attribute combinations, with an average improvement of \textbf{+10.8 percentage points} (89.7\% vs 78.8\%).
-Notable achievements include two tasks reaching \textbf{perfect 100\% accuracy} (Young+Female, Old+Male) and the largest improvement of \textbf{+30.9\%} on the challenging Old+Male combination.
-We note the only task where TFG outperforms our method in in Female + Non-Blond.
+The CelebA experiment evaluates multi-attribute steering, where the target condition is a conjunction such as gender+hair or gender+age.
+We construct reusable guidance signals for individual attributes and combine the requested directions at inference.
+This setting is nontrivial because marginal attribute directions can inherit correlations from the training data; for example, 97\% of blonde samples are female, so a ``blond'' direction can also encode gender.
+Implementation details are given in \appref{app:implementation}.

+\cref{tab:celeba_multi} presents our multi-attribute guidance results.
+These reported stratified TFG accuracies have a higher overall average than the CelebA TFG-1 entries in \cref{tab:main_comparison}, but the TFG paper does not specify them as TFG-4.
+We therefore compare against the reported stratified TFG scores and label the column TFG. \methodshort is higher on \textbf{7 out of 8} attribute combinations, with average accuracy 89.7\% compared with 78.8\% for TFG.
+Two combinations reach 100.0\% under the evaluation classifier (Young+Female and Old+Male), and the largest gain is on Old+Male (+30.9 percentage points).
+TFG is only higher on Female+Non-Blond.

-\textbf{Rare Combinations.} The Male+Blond combination represents only 1\% of the CelebA training data, yet our method achieves 68.4\% accuracy (+21.7\% over TFG).
-This demonstrates effective guidance even for rare attribute combinations where the underlying model has limited training signal.
+\textbf{Rare Combinations.} The Male+Blond combination represents only 1\% of the CelebA training data.
+In this setting, \methodshort reaches 68.4\% accuracy, improving over TFG by 21.7 percentage points. \methodshort remains effective even when the target combination has few training examples.